code adapted from https://github.com/lmcinnes/umap/blob/7e051d8f3c4adca90ca81eb45f6a9d1372c076cf/umap/plot.py

 polygon. cmap can be set with `ccmap` argument.
 See below.
 This has recently changed to use seaborn's

-The name of a matplotlib colormap to use for coloring or shading points the contour.
+ccmap: the name of a matplotlib colormap to use for coloring or shading points the contour.
 See above.

-Whether do you want to further smooth data and how much smoothing do you want.
+smooth: whether do you want to further smooth data and how much smoothing do you want.
 If it is `False`, no

 smoothing will be applied.
 If `True`, smoothing based on one step diffusion of connectivity matrix

-(`.uns['moment_cnn'] will be applied.
+(`.uns['moment_cnn']`) will be applied.
 If a number larger than 1, smoothing will based on `smooth` steps of

 diffusion.

-The resolution of the figure in dots-per-inch.
+dpi: the resolution of the figure in dots-per-inch.
 Dots per inches (dpi) determines how many pixels the figure

 comprises. dpi is different from ppi or points per inches.
 Note that most elements like lines, markers,